november 18 2023 – October 20 2024

 Elsa Pärs-Berglund’s (1920–2005) artistic practice was socially engaged, and with great precision she wove the burning issues of her time into her art.
 Through weaving techniques such as double weave, damask, and dukagång, she depicted political events, global injustices, environmental concerns, and the Swedish class struggle during the latter half of the 20th century.

-The exhibition traces Pärs-Berglund’s artistic development through different periods of her career, from her early tapestry weavings inspired by the vibrant color fields and intuitive forms of the Gothenburg Colorism to her transition to technically demanding damask weaving, where animal and nature motifs found their place in her textiles.
+The exhibition traced Pärs-Berglund’s artistic development through different periods of her career, from her early tapestry weavings inspired by the vibrant color fields and intuitive forms of the Gothenburg Colorism to her transition to technically demanding damask weaving, where animal and nature motifs found their place in her textiles.

 The flower, symbolizing justice and resistance, is a motif derived from her work Let a Hundred Flowers Bloom from 1975.
 In other works, the red rose symbolizes the socialist struggle she was involved in during the 1970s and early 1980s.
 In her time, she was referred to as “the radical weaver of Hisingen,” and the exhibition focuses on both her political commitment and her experimental approach to nature-inspired damask.